MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ### Add a Microsoft app as a card on the dashboard

-A Microsoft app card allows you to create a card that links to Microsoft apps e.g., Shifts, Approvals, Task.
-Microsoft apps cards will be available out of the box when Viva Connections is enabled.
+A Microsoft app card allows you to create a card that links to Microsoft apps (For example: Shifts, Approvals, Task, etc.).
+Microsoft apps cards are available out of the box when Viva Connections is enabled.

 1. While in edit mode, select **+ Add a card** from the dashboard.